The New Kingdom: When ancient Egypt was the ancient world's undisputed superpower

 Finally, the New Kingdom came to an end around 1070 BC, collapsing into the Third Intermediate Period.

-The Third Intermediate Period was a time of great instability in Egypt.
-This period was marked by foreign invasions, and civil wars.
+The Third Intermediate Period saw a return to constant foreign invasions and civil wars.

-Different dynasties took charge of the northern regions of Egypt, while the Karnak priesthood became the major power in the south.
+During this time, different dynasties tried to charge of the northern regions of Egypt, while the Karnak priesthood became the major power in the south.

 Egyptian temple columns at night